Distinguishing Majorana bound states from accidental zero-energy modes with a microwave cavity: Visibility of Poor Man's Majoranas

-while the excited state populations $p_{01(11)}\equiv\langle01(11)|\rho_s|01(11)\rangle$ read:
+while the excited state populations $p_{E_o(E_e)}\equiv\langle E_o(E_e)|\tilde{\rho}_s|E_o(E_e)\rangle$ read:

-Above, we assumed $\gamma\sim0$, for simplicity.
-We see that $p_{00}=p_{10}$ when one of the QDs is not coupled to the cavity (say, $g_2=0$), while $p_{00}=p_{10}=1/2$ when the system is not driven, as expected for an incoherently populated degenerate ground state.
-However, for any $g_1\neq g_2$, the population of one of the lowest parity states becomes largest, while in the limit $g_1=\pm g_2$, we find $p_{00,10}=1$, while the populations of all the other states vanish.
-Hence, when the cavity couples to both PMMs, it is possible to initialize dynamically the state with a given parity in the absence of any splitting within the lowest energy subspace.
+Above, we assumed $\gamma\sim0$ for simplicity and defined $\tilde{g}_{-(+)} = \xi_d g_{-(+)}$ and $\tilde{g}_i= \xi_d g_i $.
+We see that $p_{G_e}=p_{G_o}$ when one of the QDs is not coupled to the cavity (say, $\tilde{g}_2=0$), while $p_{G_e}=p_{G_o}=1/2$ when the system is not driven, as expected for an incoherently populated degenerate ground state.
+However, for any $\tilde{g}_1\neq \tilde{g}_2$, the population of one of the lowest parity states becomes the largest, while in the limit $\tilde{g}_1=+(-) \tilde{g}_2$, we find $p_{G_o(G_e)}=1$, and the populations of all the other states vanish.
+Hence, when the cavity couples to both PMMs, it is possible to dynamically initialize the state with a given parity in the absence of any splitting within the lowest-energy subspace.
 Such a scheme (or variants of it) could be implemented for longer chains with PMMs, or in mesoscopic spin-orbit SC Rashba nanowires, as long as the energy separation between the excited bulk levels is larger than their linewidths.